 Broad applicability is also understood to mean that the scale should be applicable to all types of wind events, not just tornadoes.
-Although the type of damage caused by tornadoes may differ from that caused by downbursts, e.g., due to larger pressure differences or sudden changes in wind speed and direction, there is currently no full scientific understanding of whether similar wind speeds would lead to differing levels of damage in tornadoes and downbursts.
-The working hypothesis of the IF scale approach is therefore that they can be treated equally.
+Although the type of damage caused by tornadoes may differ from that caused by downbursts, e.g., due to larger pressure differences or sudden changes in wind speed and direction, there is currently no full scientific understanding of whether similar wind speeds would lead to differing levels of damage in tornadoes and in downbursts.
+This is why the working hypothesis of the IF scale approach is that they can be treated equally.

-To apply wind speed estimates to tornadoes and other wind phenomena with highly different local duration, the IF-scale must define precisely what type of wind speed measurement it relates to.
+To apply wind speed estimates to tornadoes and other wind phenomena, the IF-scale must define precisely what type of wind speed measurement it relates to.